philipturner/differentiation/README.md

 #endif
 ```

-Wen (or if) AutoDiff [makes it through](https://forums.swift.org/t/differentiable-programming-for-gradient-based-machine-learning/42147) Swift Evolution. and is officially enabled in release toolchains, the built-in `_Differentiation` module will be renamed to `Differentiation`.
+When (or if) AutoDiff [makes it through](https://forums.swift.org/t/differentiable-programming-for-gradient-based-machine-learning/42147) Swift Evolution. and is officially enabled in release toolchains, the built-in `_Differentiation` module will be renamed to `Differentiation`.
 The new standard library module will conflict with the `Differentiation` module exported by [philipturner/differentiation](https://github.com/philipturner/differentiation).
 This repository will change significantly to accomodate for the module renaming, so read the updated usage instructions.

 ## Running Package Tests